-An old west wedding venue with a back story
+A wedding venue with a back story

-The Dabbs Railroad Hotel, built in 1907, is the last of the old Texas Railroad and River hotels with the Llano River flowing out back.
+The Dabbs Railroad Hotel, built in 1907, is the last of the old Texas Railroad and River hotels, built along the banks of the spring-fed Llano River.
 The most frequent visitors were railroad crewmen.
-They would stay overnight at the Dabbs and then return to Austin, the hotel being the final stop on the line that linked the state’s capital to the granite-rich Hill Country.
+They would stay overnight at the Dabbs and then return to Austin.
+The Dabbs was the final stop on the line that linked the state’s capital to the granite-rich Hill Country.

 In January 1930, she was staying with a friend when Clyde Barrow walked into the friend’s house and into the kitchen, where Bonnie was making hot chocolate.
-Clyde looked like the remedy for all her diary laments and they fell in love.
+Clyde looked like the remedy for all her diary laments, and they fell in love.

 Three months later, Barrow was sent to the Eastham Prison Farm for a string of robberies.
-Prison upped his game.
-Clyde killed his first man while there; crushing the skull of a fellow inmate who reportedly assaulted him sexually.
+Prison upped Clyde’s game.
+He killed his first man while there; crushing the skull of a fellow inmate who reportedly assaulted him sexually.
 Paroled in 1932, Clyde had hardened.

 Possibly blinded by love to Clyde’s unhappy transformation, Bonnie was still committed the schoolboy she’d met in 1930.
 She loyally rode with her man throughout their short outlaw life and into the ambush in Louisiana that ended it on May 23, 1934.

-Little changed from Bonnie & Clyde days
+Little changed from Bonnie & Clyde time

 While the Dabbs Hotel backs up to the Llano River, there is also a public area where you can swim and float.
 The public park is across Highway 71 at the spillway on the other side of the Roy Inks Bridge.

 The food carried on the outlaw theme

 Inman’s Kitchen catered the party.
 The barbecue joint started in 1967 with a very limited menu of beef brisket, ham and turkey sausage, which was their unique take on the traditional pork version.

 Cold beer under the Texas stars

 After a couple of rigorous games of washers, the bridal couple and friends took to the river to cool off.
 Bonnie and Clyde would have approved.

 Not a town devoted to tourism, thankfully

 The whims of tourists were recognized but “the tail didn’t wag the dog” as it does in Fredericksburg, one of the most popular Hill Country destinations.
-That town has become too precious for me, more like a Texas antique Disneyland.
+That town has become too precious for me, more like a Hill-Country-themed Disneyland.